manojrhr/landing/README.md

-## Delivery Project in Laravel
+## Kiuki Tours in Laravel

-Delivery Project in Laravel with APIs and Web:
+Kiuki Project in Laravel with APIs and Web:

-- User and Delivery Guy Login
+- User and Tours
 - Admin Area
-- App APIs